jp-clarke/everybodys-recipes/README.md

 | Page not found (404)<br>The current path, create_recipe_form/my_recipes.html, didn't match any of these | Error when user attempts to create a recipe using the create recipe form | When the recipe was submitted, the user was being redirected to a template relative to the create_recipe_form template, which doesn't exist.
 This was fixed by adding a / to the start of the success url, which redirected to the template relative to the root site |
 | TypeError at /create_recipe_form/<br>clean() got an unexpected keyword argument 'styles' | Error when applying SummernoteTextField to fields in Recipe model to allow recipe creation for users.
 Error would appear when user attempts to create a recipe | This is an issue on the django-summernote github (#477), which was fixed by uninstalling version 6.0.0 of bleach and installing version 4.1.0 in its place |

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- Python
+- Django
+- Bootstrap
+- Cloudinary
+- ElephantSQL
+- Gitpod
+- GitHub
+- Heroku

+For a full list of libraries used refer to requirements.txt

 ## Deployment